Mitigating the Influence of Distractor Tasks in LMs with Prior-Aware Decoding: Language Models as Products of Experts

-To construct a strong prior model $L$ - an approximation of model $M$ that is more prone to be influenced by strong priors - we alter the prompts to accentuate this behavior, and then employ $M$ on these modified prompts.
+\textbf{Approximating a strong prior model.} To construct a strong prior model $L$ - an approximation of model $M$ that is more prone to be influenced by strong priors - we alter the prompts to accentuate this behavior, and then employ $M$ on these modified prompts.
 The main modification we consider is stripping the task from the prompt, although in Appendix \ref{appendix:system-prompt} we discuss a different approach based on comparing model outputs with and without a weakening system prompt that is task-agnostic.

 We reduce the context available to the model by removing the task description at the start of the prompt.
 For a context $P$ (the task description, including few-shot examples if present) followed by $t_1\dots t_n$ (the task input and an initial segment of the output), our altered logits are given by: